-Ron Alexander, 4004 Constellation Rd., Lompoc.
-Calif.
+Ron Alexander, 4004 Constellation Rd., Lompoc, Calif.
 93436, Mar.
 17-The church at Lompoc is doing very well.
 Two weeks ago 2 were restored; last Lord's day one was baptized.
 Outside interest is pretty good and the church has a bright outlook at present.
 We pray that God will continue to bless the work here.
-Paul Mackey has been a great inspiration to us since more interested in spiritual growth.
-These people we moved to Calif.
+Paul Mackey has been a great inspiration to us since we moved to Calif.
 Pray for us in this area.